oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **web analysis tool**: analysis tool that models and analyzes the interaction between a web client and a server.

+**XML**: eXtensible Markup Language - a format and specifically the format of predecessors of this standard namely CVRF 1.1 and CVRF 1.2

 ## 1.3 Normative References

 ###### [JSON-Schema-Core]
 _JSON Schema: A Media Type for Describing JSON Documents_, draft-handrews-json-schema-02, September 2019, https://json-schema.org/draft/2019-09/json-schema-core.html.
 ###### [JSON-Schema-Validation]